Order by disorder up to arbitrarily high temperature: Introduction

-uniformly in $\Lambda$ and $x$.
-Uniformity in $\Lambda$ distinguishes genuine long-range order from a boundary artefact, and implies that the two checkerboard boundary conditions select distinct infinite-volume Gibbs states.
-The mechanism is purely entropic: $\eta^1$ and $\eta^2$ are not ground states of the microscopic Hamiltonian (the vacuum $n \equiv 0$ has lower energy), but the partial trace over occupation numbers generates an effective free energy whose minimisers are the two checkerboards.
+and we impose four conditions on $f$, see Section~\ref{sec:system} that are in particular satisfied for original model~\eqref{eq:HHKLP-Hamiltonian} upon multiplying the Hamiltonian by a scale factor.

+Our main result (Theorem~\ref{thm:main}) states that for sufficiently small inverse temperature $\beta$, there are at least two distinct infinite-volume Gibbs states, corresponding to the two ways to color the lattice into a checkerboard, as will be explained in Section~\ref{sec:system}.

 While we were preparing this paper, another paper appeared on arxiv achieving a very similar goal: Andriolo, Nguyen, Richards, and Sulejmanpasic~\cite{AndrioloEtAl2025} gave a rigorous proof of ordering for \eqref{eq:HHKLP-Hamiltonian} with $p > 1$ on any bipartite lattice in dimension $d \geq 2$, using a Peierls-type domain-wall argument combined with a rigorous asymptotic formula for the high-temperature cluster partition function.
-Our paper offers a different (though similar) perspective on the problem.
+Our paper offers a different perspective on the problem, as we reduce the model to one that can be treated by Pirogov-Sinai theory.